sgpinkus/minutemap/README.md

 # (YEARLY) MINUTE MAP
 The idea is you can specify a value (`int` by default) for any and every minute of an entire year.
 Which particular year isn't representable.
 Hierarchical specifiiers and priority matching rules are employed to determine the value for any given minute of the year.
 A specification takes the form of a set of `<expression, value>` pairs in JSON or as a dictionary.

-An `expression` is a dot-separated sequence of time tokens (coarse -> fine).
-The wildcard "\*" may appear as a standalone spec or as a leaf segment, and is equivalent to truncating the path there (i.e. "h19.*" == "h19").
+An `expression` is a dot-separated sequence of time tokens.
+The wildcard "\*" may appear as a standalone spec or as a leaf segment, and means "everything else" not matched my siblings at this level.

 The method `YearMinuteMap.get_value()` takes a `datetime`, and returns a value by selecting the most specific matching spec's value .
 Example: